Workplace Health and Safety in Australia

 What is this right?

-Under the Work Health and Safety (WHS) Act 2011, your employer (called a PCBU — Person Conducting a Business or Undertaking) has a primary duty of care to ensure your health, safety, and welfare at work, so far as is reasonably practicable.
+Under the Work Health and Safety (WHS) Act 2011, your employer — known in the statute as a PCBU (Person Conducting a Business or Undertaking) — owes a primary duty of care to ensure health, safety, and welfare at work so far as is reasonably practicable.
+The reasonably-practicable qualifier is what most disputes turn on.

-- Provide a safe work environment, safe equipment, and adequate training.
+- Provide a safe environment, safe equipment, and adequate training.

 - Identify and manage risks to health and safety.

-- Consult with workers about health and safety matters that affect them.
+- Consult with workers on safety matters that affect them.

-Workers also have the right to elect Health and Safety Representatives (HSRs) who can represent them on safety issues, issue Provisional Improvement Notices, and direct a cease-work if there is a serious and immediate risk.
+Workers can elect Health and Safety Representatives (HSRs).
+HSRs can issue Provisional Improvement Notices (PINs) and direct a cease-work where there is a serious and immediate risk — a real power, not a symbolic one.

 When does it apply?